sachinmalego/ChillBuddy/README.md

 # ChillBuddy
 A GPT-Based AI Chatbot for Mental Health Support

-# README: ChillBuddy - A GPT-Based AI Chatbot for Mental Health Support

 ## Overview
 **ChillBuddy** is a research project that introduces a GPT-based AI chatbot designed to provide mental health support using emotion-aware, empathetic, and cognitive behavioral therapy (CBT) techniques.
 This chatbot is specifically fine-tuned for Generation Z, ensuring engagement through relatable language and digital communication preferences.